robbfountain/ledmatrix/README.md

 ## Final Notes
 - Most configuration is done via config/config.json
 - Refresh intervals for sports/weather/stocks are customizable
-- A caching system reduces API strain and helps ensure the display doesn’t hammer external services (and ruin it for everyone)
+- A caching system reduces API strain and helps ensure the display doesn't hammer external services (and ruin it for everyone)
 - Font files should be placed in assets/fonts/
 - You can test each module individually for debugging